Ninja Bear Studio Plugins Help

 Interaction Source

 The Interaction Source captures and stores available Interaction Targets for a pawn or character.
 Once captured, these targets can be focused, making them eligible for the Interaction Flow.
+The source is represented by the presence of an Interaction Manager Component.

 Flow Overview